HeyImFel/AntiGhosting/README.md

 PENDING REWRITE
-this code is awful and im rewriting it rn lol
+this code is awful and poorly organized, I'm mid rewrite, and I'll most likely make an entirely new repo for the rewritten version.

 Prevents what's known as a "ghost totem", mostly experienced by high ping players in Crystal PvP

-uses Ping packets and delays player death to determine if a player retotemed in time on the client side
+uses Ping packets and delays player death to determine if a player retotemed in time on the client side, rather than just killing the player and ignoring their retotem post-mortem

 NOT FINISHED